 This hairstyle is for women looking to create volume and softness around their face, as well as women with fine hair.
 Any woman with high cheekbones, a high forehead, and dominant facial features will look great with this style.

 A longer 70’s shaggy hair style can bring out the natural waves in the hair.
 It’s a low-maintenance style that can be cut and grown out beautiful for 6+ months.
 Longer hair will benefit from a shag giving it more movement with the medium-length layers.
 A long shag hairstyle softens a square face shape with eyebrow grazing bangs that have a wispy ends that really make the eye and cheekbones pop.

-A messy shag cut screams an adventurer that chooses to take risks.
+A messy shag cut for older women screams an adventurer that chooses to take risks.
 Now older women can look edgy in one of these wild lobs.
 When styling, the Hairstory’s hair balm is ideal to give this wavy shag more body and texture.

 The shaggy layered bob for fine hair is sure to get you all the textured vibes!
 Finer hair can benefit from a shag haircut as the layers will add width to expand the shape of your mane.
 Focus on going for a shorter bob length to allow the shape to stay strong and keep its fullness.

-A long shag for curly hair can help bring out the natural waves.
+A long shag gives you natural-looking waves if you have naturally curly hair.
 A curly shag haircut puts out a rock’n’roll vibe on the weekends with some root lift power for body or can be dressed up and professional during the week with a simple styling balm to bring out the waves.

 With a long, modern shag haircut for thick hair like this, ask your stylist for more texture to get this incredible look.
 Pair with some choppy bangs and you’ve got a massively trendy shag.